 If you have the space, and particularly in through living rooms, arrange furniture to create purposeful zones.
-Sure, have a sofa that is just for TV worshippers, but also create a defined reading space by putting an armchair next to a window or table lamp; assign a dedicated work space to a corner with a console table, desk or home office hidden in a cupboard; or separate a children's play space from the rest of the room with open shelving.
+Sure, have a sofa that is just for TV worshippers, but also create a defined reading space by putting an armchair next to a window or table lamp; assign a dedicated workspace to a corner with a console table, desk or home office hidden in a cupboard; or separate a children's play space from the rest of the room with open shelving.

 Top tip: If you really don’t know where to start with your living room layout, use a tape measure to size up the room.
 From that you can sketch out a floorplan and draw out a few different ways your furniture could fit into the room.
 Find out much more about where to place the living room furniture in our guide the best living room layout ideas.

-Once you've chosen your main room colour, pick out one main accent and another one or two accent shades to use in smaller doses.
-This gives you the opportunity to add warmth to a neutral scheme, cool down a bright scheme, link together two ends of a long or open-plan space, and perhaps even to tie your living room colours with those of your hallway for whole-house cohesion.
+Once you've chosen your main room color, pick out one main accent and another one or two accent shades to use in smaller doses.
+This gives you the opportunity to add warmth to a neutral scheme, cool down a bright scheme, link together two ends of a long or open-plan space, and perhaps even to tie your living room colors with those of your hallway for whole-house cohesion.

-Wallpaper or paint for a living room?
+4. Wallpaper or paint for your living room design?

 - Large prints will overwhelm small living rooms if on all four walls.
 Only consider them if one wall is taken up by a large window or French doors to provide relief; otherwise, go for a subtle design.